 - Minimum initial deposit: NIL

-- Fall below fee (fee incurred if you fail to meet the minimum average daily balance of $3,000): $5 per month
+- Fall below fee (fee incurred if you fail to meet the minimum average daily balance of S$3,000): S$5 per month

-- Early account closure fee: $30 (within 6 months of opening)
+- Early account closure fee: S$30 (within 6 months of opening)

 How to apply?

-To apply for a Bonus$aver account and a Bonus$aver debit card, you first have to be at least 18 years of age.
-If you are looking to apply for the Bonus$aver account and Bonus$aver credit card, you will have to be between 21 to 65 years old.
+To apply for a Bonus$aver Account and a Bonus$aver debit card, you must first be at least 18 years of age.
+If you are looking to apply for the Bonus$aver Account and Bonus$aver credit card, you will have to be between 21 to 65 years old.

-During the application process, Singaporeans and Singapore PRs will need to provide:
+During the application process, Singaporeans and Singapore PRs will need to provide the following: